qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

    and eigenvector centrality of each node of the network.
 -  v.net.components: Computes strongly and weakly connected components in the network.
--  v.net.connect: Connects points (nodes) to nearest arcs in a network (and add edges if necessary).
+-  v.net.connect: Connects points (nodes) to nearest arcs in the network (and adds edges if necessary).
 -  v.net.connectivity: Computes vertex connectivity between two sets of nodes in the network.
 -  v.net.distance: Computes the shortest path via the network between